TevinKaranja/LINUX-LOG-ANALYZER-AND-BRUTE-FORCE-DETECTOR/README.md

-# LINUX-LOG-ANALYZER-AND-BRUTE-FORCE-DETECTOR
 # Linux Log Analyzer & Brute-Force Detector

-A beginner cybersecurity project that parses Linux SSH authentication logs to detect brute-force login attempts — built and tested on Kali Linux.
+A beginner cybersecurity project that parses Linux SSH authentication logs to detect brute-force login attempts.
+Built and tested on Kali Linux.

 ## Why I Built This

-I wanted to understand how brute-force detection actually works under the hood, rather than just running a prebuilt tool like `fail2ban` and trusting it as a black box.
-Building this from scratch — reading raw log lines, writing the parsing logic, and hitting real bugs along the way — taught me far more about Linux logging and authentication than just reading about it would have.
+I wanted to actually understand how brute-force detection works instead of just installing `fail2ban` and trusting it blindly.
+So I built a smaller version myself.
+Reading raw log lines, writing the parsing logic, and fixing real bugs taught me a lot more than a tutorial would have.

 ## What It Does

-The script scans `/var/log/auth.log` for failed SSH login attempts, counts how many times each source address fails, flags any address that crosses a configurable threshold, and writes a timestamped report summarizing the results.
+The script scans `/var/log/auth.log` for failed SSH login attempts.
+It counts how many times each address fails, flags anything that crosses a threshold, and writes a timestamped report.

-This mirrors, on a small scale, what real intrusion-detection and log-monitoring tools do in a Security Operations Center (SOC): parse logs → detect patterns → flag suspicious activity → report.
+Basically a tiny, simplified version of what real SOC tooling does: parse logs, spot patterns, flag suspicious activity, report it.

 ## How It Works